turbot/guardrails-docs/docs/runbooks/enterprise-install/update-tef/index.md

 - Current logged in user doesn't have permission to modify/update/create resources in the stack.
 - Existing IAM roles have been changed or new SCPs added that prevent the built-in roles from having access needed to reconfigure the software.

+You can Refer to the updated permission guide for [AWS Permissions for Turbot Guardrails Administrators](https://turbot.com/guardrails/docs/enterprise/FAQ/admin-permissions#aws-permissions-for-turbot-guardrails-administrators).

 ### Network Issues
 When installing Turbot into an existing VPC, custom CloudFormation stack resources interact with AWS APIs.
 Correct network configuration is crucial.
 You can Refer to the updated networking guide for [Managing Network Configurations with Stacks](https://turbot.com/guardrails/docs/guides/network-stack#overview).

 ### Stack Update Fails

-Identifying the initial error in a `CloudFormation` template's event stream is crucial for effective troubleshooting.
+Identifying the initial error in a CloudFormation template's event stream is crucial for effective troubleshooting.
 It often provides the root cause of the issue, preventing unnecessary investigations into subsequent errors that might be cascading failures.

-- Navigate to `CloudFormation` service and select failed stack.
+- Navigate to `CloudFormation` service and select the failed stack.
 - Open `Events` tab, sort by `Timestamp` descending.
-- Identify first event with status `CREATE_FAILED`, `UPDATE_FAILED`, or `DELETE_FAILED`.
+- Open the Events tab, and identify the first event with a failed status e.g. `CREATE_FAILED`, `UPDATE_FAILED`, or `DELETE_FAILED`.
 - Examine error message for failure details such as invalid parameters, resource limits, etc.
-- Cross-reference error message with corresponding resource or parameter in CloudFormation template.